Applying to the Graduate School of Biomedical Sciences

-Applicants interested in the Clinical & Population Health Research (CPHR) program typically hold a Masters in Public Health and should apply specifically for admission to the CPHR.
+Applicants interested in the Clinical & Population Health Research (CPHR) program typically hold a master's in public health and should apply specifically for admission to the CPHR program .

 Students who are interested in the MD/PhD program should submit an application to the School of Medicine through the American Medical College Application Service (AMCAS).
 After receipt of the AMCAS application, candidates will receive a supplementary MD/PhD application.
 Only the MCAT is required for application.

-Physicians who are interested in obtaining a PhD in the Basic Biomedical, Translational or Clinical Sciences should submit an application to the Millennium PhD program.
+Physicians who are interested in obtaining a PhD in basic biomedical, translational or clinical science should submit an application to the Millennium PhD program.

 Students who have achieved sound pre-doctoral academic performance in the biological and physical sciences, or who have received a masters degree in public health or related social science, but who seek to enhance their academic preparedness and research experience prior to embarking on a PhD should apply for admission to the PGSP.

 With the exception of the Health Sciences Preparatory and Pathway to Graduate Study Programs, all admissions take place through an admission process in which successful applicants are admitted to the Graduate School of Biomedical Sciences, rather than a specific program.